-The list of your favorite activities appears when you press from the watch face, and it provides quick access to the activities you use most frequently.
-The first time you press to start an activity, the watch prompts you to select your favorite activities.
+The list of your favorite activities appears when you press START from the watch face, and it provides quick access to the activities you use most.
 You can add or remove favorite activities at any time.

 - 1 Hold MENU. - 2 Select Activities & Apps.